Botox treatment complications

 Can Botox Cause Headaches?

 Many people actually have Botox to help with headaches, as the treatment relaxes excessive muscle tension.
+However, some people may experience a headache on the day of their Botox treatment.

 Search, compare and book